Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Conclusion

 \section{Conclusion}

 This paper evaluates the reliability of LLM agents' behavior simulations from the perspective of novel probability distributions.
-We mainly explore the behavioral simulation capabilities of LLM agents through the ks test of known probability distributions and the evaluation of rules of unknown probability distributions.
-We show that LLM agents have a certain ability to understand probability distributions, the LLM agent's sampling ability for probability distributions is lacking and it is difficult to give a behavior sequence that conforms to a certain probability distribution through LLMs alone.
-The reason may be that LLMs' prediction of the next word is a probability sampling.
-Based on this sampling, a probability distribution is formed, which is like a probability distribution based on a probability distribution.
-And the difficulty of the problem is self-evident.
-Even for complex probability distributions, it is difficult to improve sampling performance when combined with programming tools.
-Due to the probabilistic nature of actions in the MDP, if LLM does not have probability distribution sampling capabilities, it is difficult to simulate human user behavior in the MDP through the LLM agent.
-In the future, we will continue to explore how to improve the probability distribution sampling ability of the LLM agent to ensure that it can better perform behavioral simulations.
+We explore their capabilities through KS tests of explicit distributions and evaluations of implicit distributions.
+Our findings indicate that while LLM agents can understand of probability distributions, their sampling abilities are insufficient.
+Consequently, it is challenging to generate behavior sequences that conform to specific distributions solely with LLMs.
+This limitation may arise from the probabilistic nature of LLMs' word prediction, which results in a layered probability distribution.
+Even with programming tools, improving sampling performance for implicit distributions remains difficult.
+Due to the probabilistic nature of actions in MDPs, without effective sampling capabilities, LLM agents struggle to simulate human behavior accurately.
+Future work will focus on enhancing the LLM agent's probability distribution sampling abilities to improve behavioral simulations.